No-Skids-Alliance/NSA/docs/source/content/1-fundamentals/4-toolkit/0-OS.rst

     Throughout this book, I'll be using `VirtualBox` in our tutorials, as it is free and open-source.
 If you prefer to use `VMWare`, you may need to adjust some of the instructions accordingly.

-Hackers use all sorts of OSes with various configurations, often using virtualization to run more specialized systems like :index:`Kali Linux` from within their host OS.
+Hackers use all sorts of OSes with various configurations, often using virtualization to run more specialized systems like `Kali Linux` from within their host OS.
 These guest OSes are used to conduct attacks, while notes and reports are kept on the host OS.
 When the job is complete, post-pentest cleanup is as easy as deleting or reverting the VM.

 Despite the freedom granted by virtualization, hackers must still make a choice of what guest OSes to use, and for which purposes.